bosonprotocol/boson-protocol-contracts/docs/local-development.md

   - `DEPLOYER_LOCAL_TXNODE` is the URL of locally run node.
 In this example we will be using hardhat node, which has the default URL endpoint `http://127.0.0.1:8545`.
 If you are using default conifugration, you can leave `DEPLOYER_LOCAL_TXNODE` empty.
 If you are using hardhat (or any other) node with custom configuration, you need to specify its endpoint here.
   - `DEPLOYER_LOCAL_KEY`: If you are using hardhat node as in this example, it will use the mnemonic defined in `DEPLOYER_HARDHAT_MNEMONIC` and ignore the value of `DEPLOYER_LOCAL_KEY` However, if you are using custom node with different key management, you need to provide the private key of the account that will be deploying the contracts.
 It is necessary that the corresponding address has high enough balance to execute the transactions on your custom node.
   - `ADMIN_ADDRESS_LOCAL`: Boson protocol implements role based access management.
 Admin is the most important role since it can manage other roles and perform virtually all protocol management, including approving dispute resolvers.
 Admin is set during the deployment process, so you need to provide the address that will be granted this role.
-  - `AUTH_TOKEN_OWNERS_LOCAL`: Boson protocol allows sellers to authenticate with ENS or LENS if they have one.
-To simulate this, we prepared a script that deploys mock ENS and LENS on the local node and issue the ENS and LENS authentication tokens to addresses, specified in `AUTH_TOKEN_OWNERS_LOCAL`.
+  - `AUTH_TOKEN_OWNERS_LOCAL`: Boson protocol allows sellers to authenticate with an ENS name or LENS profile if they have one.
+Both are represented by NFTs.
+To simulate this, we prepared a script that deploys mock ENS and LENS NFT contracts on the local node and issues the ENS and LENS NFT authentication tokens to the addresses specified in `AUTH_TOKEN_OWNERS_LOCAL`.
 You can specify multiple addresses, separated with `", "` (comma and space).
 - All other values can be kept as they are, since they are needed only for deploying to other networks.

 ### Configure Protocol Parameters